Back to Blog

 High cholesterol alone does NOT mean you have blocked arteries.

+Statin drugs interfere in the production of CoQ10 in your liver and the transport of CoQ10 to your muscles.
 CoQ10 is an antioxidant that your body naturally produces.
 It gives energy to your muscles, including your heart.
 So instead of helping your heart, the statin drugs actually stop a natural process in your body that your heart needs to be healthy.

 How do arteries become damaged in the first place?